ballab1/container_build_framework/docs/ActionFolders.md

 ### Install applications
 **Folder:** _04.applications_

 This folder contains scripts which should perform the installation of the major functionality.
 One script should be used per application installation.

-Example application installation script:
+The *02.Gradle* file, shows an example of the type of file expected in the _04.applications_ folder:
 ```bash
 #!/bin/bash
 # Gradle installation script